-The Coimbatore foundry cluster consists of over 200 MSME units with products catering to a variety of industrial sectors.
-The sector comprises two broad categories of units based on technology route adopted for melting.
-This includes the 'cupola' based units and the 'electric induction furnace' based units.
-While a large number of units have already taken a step forward towards upgrading themselves to new technologies, a section of the cluster still uses traditional technologies like 'cupola' furnace.
-The growth in the Cupola based units is restricted by the lower market demand, lesser availability of resources and lower credit facility.
-A holistic approach has been taken in developing the compendium to cater to all sections of industry.
+Majority of the units in the Howrah cluster uses 'cupola' furnace for melting whereas few units have started using 'electric induction' furnace for melting.
+Jamshedpur cluster on the other hand predominantly uses 'electric induction furnace' for melting.
+The growth in the Howrah cluster is restricted by the lower market demand, lesser availability of resources and lower credit facility.
+A holistic approach has been taken in developing the compendium to cater to all sections of the foundry industry.